ChanWenLe/ChanWenLe/README.md

 - Program/File format Used: Python, SQL, R

 2. Tableau Dashboard: Plant DTS Co.’s Sales Performance Analysis  - [Read More](https://chanwenle.github.io/Plant-Co.Sales-Performance/)
-- A dashboard providing the marketing team with a dynamic performance report that allows users to analyze the company's financial data, including sales, profit margins, and other key metrics.
+- A dashboard providing the marketing team with a dynamic performance report that allows users to analyze the company's financial data, including sales, profit margins, and other key metrics to formulate effective marketing campaign.
 - Program/File format Used: Python, Tableau